 - Heart failure

 - Swelling or thickening of the left chamber of the heart (left ventricular hypertrophy)

-However, a targeted treatment approach might reduce your risk of these complications.
+However, a targeted treatment approach might reduce the risk of these conditions.

-For example, if you have chest pain (angina) related to coronary artery disease, your doctor may recommend a beta blocker to lower blood pressure, prevent chest pain, reduce your heart rate and decrease your risk of death.
+For example, if you have chest pain (angina) related to coronary artery disease, your health care provider may recommend a beta blocker to lower your blood pressure, prevent chest pain, reduce your heart rate and decrease your risk of death.

-If you have diabetes and high blood pressure, taking a diuretic plus an ACE inhibitor can decrease your risk of a heart attack and stroke.
+If you have diabetes and high blood pressure, taking a diuretic plus an ACE inhibitor may decrease your risk of a heart attack and stroke.

-If you have diabetes, high blood pressure and kidney disease, you may need an ACE inhibitor or an angiotensin II receptor blocker.
+If you have diabetes, high blood pressure and kidney disease, you may need an ACE inhibitor or an angiotensin 2 receptor blocker.

-In most cases, a combination of lifestyle changes and medication can help you successfully control your blood pressure.
+A combination of lifestyle changes and medication is often needed to help control blood pressure.
 However, it's not unusual to try several medications or doses before finding what works best for you.

-An important way for you and your doctor to know if your treatment is working is to monitor your blood pressure at home.
+Monitoring your blood pressure at home can help you and your health care provider know if your treatment is working.
 Home blood pressure monitors are widely available and inexpensive, and you don't need a prescription to buy one.
-Remember that home blood pressure monitoring isn't a substitute for visits to your doctor.
+Remember that home blood pressure monitoring isn't a substitute for visits to your health care provider.